heartless-gaming/ezChat/README.md

 This app is curently under developement and will be available under [heartlessgaming.com/ezChat](https://heartlessgaming/ezChat).

-Instruction on how to self-host your own ezChat will be available soon.
-For the time being you can continue reading to contribute to the project.

 ## Start coding

 Intall the project dependencie using a regular npm install.